github/copilot-survey-engine/README.md

 ## Setup.
 To use as-is

-You only need to install this App on your Org/Repos
+You only need to install this App on your Org/Repos.
+[Install it here!](https://github.com/apps/copilot-survey-engine/installations/new)

 ## Setup.
 To deploy on your own environment